OHFLesvos/free-shop/README.md

 This is a "free  web-shop" application based on [Laravel](https://laravel.com/), a popular PHP framework.

 The service is intended to be used for distribution of items/goods in humanitarian aid scenarios, with a points based system for the "customers".
 They receive a certain amount of credits on a regular basis which then can be used to "purchase" items from the online shop.
-One an order is ready, the customer received a notification by SMS informing about the modalities of the pickup of the order.
+Once an order is marked as ready, the customer receives a notification by SMS informing about the modalities of the pickup of the order.

 ## Requirements